Wondering what the best lighting color temperature is for a finished basement? It's so hard to get it right. These are the bulbs that I used.

 Perhaps I had the wrong lighting for our basement.

-My Quest for Bright Basement Lighting
+Looking for the Best Basement Lighting

 Over the years our recessed light bulbs have gone from traditional incandescent bulbs to CFL's (fluorescent bulbs), to LED bulbs.